wassimkha/comp598/README.md

 nodes in all three pods must have: node_id, node_name, status (new/online), port_number

-**the proxy code from the tutorial is in the repo
+**the proxy code from the tutorial is in the repo - refer the implementation in RM/middleware/middleware.py on interaction with load balancer